 What should I do if I become ill with fever, cough or shortness of breath after traveling to China and returning to Oberlin?

-Students who choose to remain in their assigned campus residence due to illness should call the Dean of Students office at 440-775-8462 during business hours for assistance, including food and water delivery.
+Students who choose to remain in their assigned campus residence due to illness should call the Office of the Dean of Students at 440-775-8462 during business hours for assistance, including food and water delivery.
 After business hours, please call Campus Safety at 440-775-8444.

 What should I do if I or someone I know needs to be transported to a health care or other facility equipped to provide appropriate isolation?